 We define semi-analytical methods as direct micro/macro procedures for which the local constitutive equations and criteria are evaluated at the local scale and explicit relations are used to establish the link between the macroscopic behavior with microstructural responses.

 Some of these techniques aim to homogenize the properties of the local scale; others attempt to capture nonlinear behavior via curve fitting and progressive damage approaches.
 Many of the most famous techniques, such as those evaluated in the World Wide Failure Exercises, are related to the analysis of unidirectional composites.
 There are others that relate to spherical or oblong inclusions.
 The key is that the user must be very aware of the assumptions and bounds of their model when employing one of these techniques.

 These methods are certainly more accurate than their single-scale, isotropic predecessors, but fall short when trying to analyze novel parts/materials for which there is no historical correlations or empirical guide-posts.

 Finite Element Squared (FE^2)

 FE^2, introduced by Feyel in 1998, describes the behavior of heterogeneous structures by using finite element models at both the global and local length scales.
-At each integration point at the macroscopic scale, a representative volume element (RVE) is assigned and a separate finite element computation is performed simultaneously.
-The macroscopic behavior is thus deduced from the nonlinearities in the behavior of the associated microstructure.
-The model is built using three main ingredients:
+At each integration point at the macroscopic scale, the software assigns a representative volume element (RVE) and simultaneously performs a separate finite element computation.
+Next, the macroscopic behavior is thus deduced from the nonlinearities in the behavior of the associated microstructure.
+Then, the software builds a model using three main ingredients: